-Donald Trump’s Cabinet Confirmation Hearings Schedule And What To Expect On January 11
+Donald Trump’s Cabinet Confirmation Hearings Schedule: What To Expect On January 11

 All eyes will be on Marco Rubio when Rex Tillerson appears before the Foreign Relations Committee.
 The Republicans hold a one-seat advantage on the committee and Rubio’s vote could make or break Tillerson’s desire of securing one of the most influential roles in Trump’s cabinet.

-An anonymous source told The Washington Post that former vice president Dick Cheney recently met with Rubio lobbying the Florida Senator to approve Tillerson’s nomination.
-Rubio, John McCain, and Lindsey Graham all serve on the same committee and have been vocal critics of Russia and publicly stated in the past they’re uncomfortable with Tillerson’s relationship with Russian President Vladimir Putin during his tenure as Exxon Mobil CEO.
+An anonymous source told the Washington Post that former vice president Dick Cheney recently met with Rubio lobbying the Florida senator to approve Tillerson’s nomination.
+Rubio, John McCain, and Lindsey Graham all serve on the same committee and have been vocal critics of Russia and publicly stated in the past that they’re uncomfortable with Tillerson’s relationship with Russian President Vladimir Putin during his tenure as Exxon Mobil CEO.

 Being a “friend of Vladimir” is not an attribute I am hoping for from a #SecretaryOfState – MR